GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - - <code>chopText</code>: If YES, limit text length to <code>maxChars</code> characters and block further typing.
 Non-destructive if text loaded from database was already longer than this value before.
 You'll see and save it in full length.
 Sets a <code>maxlength</code> attribute or adjusts an existing one.
 - - <code>Required</code>: YES/`Joomla settings decide`.
 If YES: Saving of item is prevented if the field is empty.
 The vaguely named setting `Joomla settings decide` means: The plugin does nothing (as long as I haven't tested what may happen when I remove a `required` attribute where Joomla has set it consciously or just stupidly).
 - - - Not available for fields `Title/Name` and `Alias`.
 They are always mandatory.

+## Quick guide for Joomla 3-4 migrations and basic purposes
+- Install and configure the plugin in Joomla 3.
+- - **OR** install and configure the plugin in Joomla 4 before you save any entries/items.
+- Activate `[removeCharcounter]`.
+- Activate `[removeMaxlength]`.
+- In each tabulator set all main fields to YES (activate).
+- Activate sub field `Force field(s)` where available (just Menu Items > Meta Keywords at the moment.
+- `Required` and `Enable Counter` not necessary.

 -----------------------------------------------------